-- Participated in HUB Discussion Workgroup meetings to promote and enhance an effective statewide HUB program through education, networking and proactive feedback. - Participated in Economic Opportunity Forums (EOFs) throughout the state, connecting with different vendors during one-on-one sessions, to actively recruit HUB vendors and provide assistance on "How to Do Business" with the Comptroller's office. - Connected with vendors around the state during several roundtable discussions and conducted presentations to promote their products and/or services. - Worked diligently with the agency's Memorandum of Cooperation (MOC) partners, the Texas Association of African American Chambers of Commerce, the Texas Association of Mexican American Chambers of Commerce to enhance education on "How to Do Business" with the Comptroller's office and promote their EOFs.
+- Participated in HUB Discussion Workgroup meetings to promote and enhance an effective statewide HUB program through education, networking and proactive feedback. - Participated in Economic Opportunity Forums (EOFs) throughout the state, connecting with different vendors during one-on-one sessions, to actively recruit HUB vendors and provide assistance on "How to Do Business" with the Comptroller's office. - Connected with vendors around the state during several roundtable discussions and conducted presentations to promote their products and/or services. - Worked diligently with the agency's Memorandum of Cooperation (MOC) partners, the Texas Association of African American Chambers of Commerce and the Texas Association of Mexican American Chambers of Commerce, to enhance education on "How to Do Business" with the Comptroller's office and promote their EOFs.

-The Comptroller's office will continue to strengthen its agency's HUB Program by working to increase opportunities for HUB participation in all categories.
+The Comptroller's office will continue to strengthen its HUB Program by working to increase opportunities for HUB participation in all categories.

-HUB Category Fiscal 2016 Agency- Specific HUB Goal Fiscal 2016 Actual Percentage of Dollars Spent w/HUBs Fiscal 2017 Agency- Specific HUB Goal Fiscal 2017 Actual Percentage of Dollars Spent w/HUBs Fiscal 2018 Agency- Specific HUB Goal Heavy Construction Other Than Buildings N/A N/A N/A N/A N/A Building Construction, including General Contractors and Operative Builders Contracts N/A N/A N/A N/A N/A Special Trade Construction Contracts 32.70% 9.51% 32.90% 12.87% 32.90% Professional Services Contracts 23.60% 0.00% 23.70% 0.00% 23.70% Other Services Contracts 24.60% 34.10% 26.00% 33.49% 26.00% Commodities Contracts 21.00% 17.35% 21.10% 15.63% 21.10%
+HUB Category Fiscal 2018 Statewide HUB Goal Fiscal 2018 Actual Percentage of Dollars Spent w/HUBs Fiscal 2019 Statewide HUB Goal Fiscal 2019 Actual Percentage of Dollars Spent w/HUBs Fiscal 2020 Statewide HUB Goal Heavy Construction Other Than Buildings N/A N/A N/A N/A N/A Building Construction, including General Contractors and Operative Builders Contracts N/A N/A N/A N/A N/A Special Trade Construction Contracts 32.70% 1.91% 32.90% 0.00% 32.90% Professional Services Contracts 23.60% 0.00% 23.70% 0.00% 23.70% Other Services Contracts 24.60% 26.48% 26.00% 26.83% 26.00% Commodities Contracts 21.00% 10.07% 21.10% 18.07% 21.10%